NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1CumulantAnalysis_1_1ECorrelator.md

 ---

-title: "Rivet::CumulantAnalysis::ECorrelator"
+title: 'class Rivet::CumulantAnalysis::ECorrelator'
-summary: "A helper class to calculate all event averages of correlators. "
+description: "A helper class to calculate all event averages of correlators. "

 ---